-According to SCCIC records, the southern portion of the project area was covered by a previous survey completed in 2004 (#8440 in Fig. 5), but the project area as a whole had not been surveyed systematically for cultural resources prior to this study.
+According to SCCIC records, the project area had not been surveyed systematically for cultural resources prior to this study, and the only past study that included the project location was an overview completed for the City of Lancaster General Plan in 2006.
 No cultural resources were previously recorded within or adjacent to the project boundaries.
-Within the one-mile scope of the records search, SCCIC records show more than 30 other previous studies on various tracts of land and linear features (Fig. 5).
-As a result, ten historical/archaeological resources have been recorded within the one-mile radius, as listed in Table 1.
+Within the half-mile scope of the records search, SCCIC records identify two previous studies, both of them on the north side of Avenue K (Fig. 5).